Grant Hill: Retirement

 On June 1, 2013, Hill announced his retirement from professional basketball after 19 seasons in the NBA.

 On September 7, 2018, Hill was inducted into the Naismith Basketball Hall of Fame.

 Executive career

 On June 24, 2015, a deal was approved by the NBA Board of Governors to sell the Atlanta Hawks franchise for $850 million to a group led by Tony Ressler.
 Hill was a member of that group, and he thus became a co-owner of the team.

 On April 3, 2021, USA Basketball named Hill as the 2021–24 managing director of the USA Men's National Team.
 Hill succeeded Jerry Colangelo as managing director after the Tokyo Olympics.

 In January 2024, John P. Angelos reached a $1.725 billion deal to sell the Baltimore Orioles to a group led by David Rubenstein.
 The group included Hill, former Baltimore Mayor Kurt Schmoke, Cal Ripken, New York investment manager Michael Arougheti and businessman Michael Bloomberg.

+In October 2023, Hill and his wife, Tamia, became limited partners of Major League Soccer's Orlando City SC and the National Women's Soccer League's Orlando Pride.